-Renin is an enzyme that helps control your blood pressure and maintain healthy levels of sodium and potassium in your body.
-Made by special cells in your kidneys, renin is released into your bloodstream when your blood pressure drops too low.
+Renin is an enzyme that helps manage your blood pressure and maintain healthy levels of sodium and potassium in your body.
+Special cells in your kidneys make renin.
+Your kidneys release renin into your bloodstream when your blood pressure drops too low.

 Advertisement